dseven/sdrtrunk/README.md

+# sdrtrunk sdrplay support

+Experimental fork that incorporates work by @Sammy1Am to add support for SDRplay devices, plus further hackery by @dseven

 # sdrtrunk
 A cross-platform java application for decoding, monitoring, recording and streaming trunked mobile and related radio protocols using Software Defined Radios (SDR).